 Amazon Machine Learning: Use Cases and a Real Example in Python

 What is Amazon Machine Learning and how does it work "Amazon Machine Learning is a service that makes it easy for developers of all skill levels to use machine learning technology.”
-UPDATES: I've published a new hands-on lab on Cloud Academy!
-You can give it a try for free and st...
+UPDATES: Cloud Academy has now released a full course on Amazon Machine Learning that covers every...

 Installing Python version of the AWS CLI on Windows

 A quick guide to installing Python version of the Amazon Web Services command line interface.
 While many users of AWS's command line interface (CLI) tool for Python work from terminal sessions on Linux computers, we can't ignore the fact that many will also access the service from Wind...